billfoxco/seeing-md/SEEING.md

 ## Start here

-You do not need GitHub or technical experience to use this file.
+You do not need technical experience to use this file.

-Download `SEEING.md` and attach it to an AI conversation, include it with a working brief, or add it to a project's files or instructions.
+Download `SEEING.md` and attach it to an AI conversation, include it with a working brief, or add it to a project's files.
 Then tell the AI:

 > Read `SEEING.md` before responding.
 Apply it when the work involves people, judgment, strategy, interpretation, or a consequential decision.